actinia-org/actinia-core/scripts/README.md

 # Introduction to ace - actinia command execution

-The `ace` tool allows the execution of single GRASS GIS command or a list of GRASS GIS commands on an actinia REST service (https://actinia.mundialis.de/).
+The `ace` tool allows the execution of a single GRASS GIS command or a list of GRASS GIS commands on an actinia REST service (https://actinia.mundialis.de/).
 In addition it provides job management, the ability to list locations, mapsets and map layer the user has access to as